Kronos-JMF/jmf/doc/model.md

 * friends

-	A list of refrenced objects.
+	A list of referenced objects.

 ### Parameter explanation